abhishekpingale22/jenkins-sample/jenkins-D1.md

 Download the required Git version based on the operating system, or install automatically.

+### Maven build phases

+> **Validate** : Validate Project is correct & all necessary information is available.
+**Compile** : Compile the Source Code
+**Test** : Test the Compiled Source Code using suitable unit Testing Framework (like JUnit) **package** : Take the compiled code and package it.
+**Install** : Install package in Local Repo, for use as a dependency in other project locally.
+**Deploy** : Copy the final package to the remote repository for sharing with other developers.

+- The above are always are sequential, if you specify "install", all the phases before "install" are checked.
 ### Managing access control and authorization
 Managing access control and authorization
 - Go to Manage Jenkins > Configure Global Security > Enable security.